timothythiecke/GeneticTriangles/README.md

 # GeneticTriangles
-Generates 3D triangles sequentially using the methodology of genetic algorithms
+Generates 3D triangles sequentially using the methodology of genetic algorithms.
+Also finds paths between A and B using genetic algorithm.